salesforce-heroku-workshops/java-play-workshop/02-manage-your-project-changes-with-git.md

 # <a id="chapter2">Chapter 2: Manage project changes with Git</a>

   When developing software it saves so much time and hassel when you version your code.
-Using distributed version control systems like Git allow you to collaborate a lot more effectively too.
-You can share specific changes you are making across branches and repositories.
+Using distributed version control systems like Git allow you to collaborate effectively too.
+You can share specific changes you are making across branches and different repositories.
 When using a service like Github you can also collaborate and run code reviews via pull requests.

-## Version the code with Git
+## Version the project with Git

-  A git client was added when you installed the Heroku Toolbelt.
-So now you need to put your project under version control and create a local repository.
+  A git client was added when you installed the Heroku Toolbelt, but you can also use any you have already installed.

+  Now you have created your play project, you will use Git to put your project under version control.
+This will create a local git repository which is contained within a folder called *.git*.
+It is therefore important that you never delete the .git folder as you will loose your version control history.

   1. Create (initialise) a new git repository inside your project folder

     cd my-project-folder
     git init

   2. Check this worked by viewing the current status of your git repository